 The TVÍK manifesto

 TVÍK is an attempt to capture the language learning process while respecting diversity and complexity.
-It is software1, a community-based language school2, a story of a depressed robot3, an art collective4, and a dance party5.
-It is an attempt to make use of available technology to increase accessibility without compromising on quality and depth.
-It is an attempt to work with all of the complex feelings of finding one's identity in a new world of symbols instead of measuring engagement.
-It is an attempt to find ways to make learning accessible while remaining financially sustainable, and diverting the costs of the learning process to institutions instead of placing the financial burden on individuals.
-It is an amalgamation of human and robot output for the sole purpose of protecting what makes us human.
+It is software1, a community-based language school2, a story of a sad robot3 searching for meaning beyond its programmed directives, an art collective4, and a dance party5.
+It is about using technological advancements to assist inclusion.
+It is an attempt to work with all of the complex feelings of finding one’s identity in a new world of symbols instead of measuring engagement.
+It is an attempt to find ways to make belonging accessible.
+TVÍK is humans and robots working together to help us stay human.

 Gamithra and friends